Kilometer, Really

 Road Trips and Speed Limits

 Imagine you’re driving through France and the speed limit reads 130 km/h.
-Multiply by 0.62 and you get roughly 81 mph.
-Worth adding: that’s a comfortable cruising speed on a highway, but it’s also a good reminder that European roads often feel slower in mph terms.
-Conversely, if a U.Even so, s. sign says 70 mph, that’s about 113 km/h—fast enough to feel wind in your hair but still within typical European limits.
+Multiply by 0.Which means 62 and you get roughly 81 mph.
+That's why that’s a comfortable cruising speed on a highway, but it’s also a good reminder that European roads often feel slower in mph terms.
+Conversely, if a U.S. sign says 70 mph, that’s about 113 km/h—fast enough to feel wind in your hair but still within typical European limits.

-For more on this topic, read our article on how many oz is 750 ml or check out what is 36.8 celsius in fahrenheit.
+For more on this topic, read our article on how many days is 9 months or check out how many months is 4 years.

 Fitness and Running